ascott02/IRTForests/slides.md

 # Motivation & Guiding Questions

-- Random forests bundle weak learners; IRT recasts each tree as a respondent with latent ability ($\theta$).
+- Random forests bundle weak learners; IRT recasts each tree as a respondent with latent ability (θ).
-- Held-out images become items whose difficulty ($\delta$) emerges from tree wins and losses.
+- Held-out images become items whose difficulty (δ) emerges from tree wins and losses.
 - How do θ and δ steer backbone choices, surface label issues, and focus the next curation loop?

 ---